jasondwyer/jasondwyer.github.io/aptdeco.md

 Next came model selection.
 Initially I experimented with a handful of classifiers without much tuning.
 The models themselves were the Scikit-Learn implementations: Stochastic Gradient Descent, Logistic Regression and Random Forest.
 Random Forest provided the best accuracy out of the box at 88%.
 Leveraging the elegant tool sets provided by SKLearn, I let `GridSearchCV` do the heavy lifting in determining the best model hyperparameters.

-After GridSearch, my Random Forest with 250 trees and some other tuned hyperparamters achieved 92% accuracy.
+After grid search, my random forest with 250 trees and some other tuned hyperparameters achieved 92% accuracy.

-For those unfamiliar, Random Forest is an ensemble machine learning algorithm.
-The idea is that you combine a bunch of weak learners, in this case Decision Trees (think ‘twenty questions’), train them on subsets of the data, and let them vote on what the classification should be.
+For those unfamiliar, random forest is an ensemble machine learning algorithm.
+The idea is that you combine a bunch of weak learners, in this case decision trees (think ‘twenty questions’), train them on subsets of the data, and let them vote on what the classification should be.
 In the end, when the trees are polled, there will be a majority decision about which class the data represent.
 The basic premise is that, much like in the real world, the group decision is better than the individual.

 <br>
 ### Further breaking down the results